Originally posted 2013-12-17 13:27:20.

 GY doesn’t do this, nor do they have words that would allow them to.
 Instead of these relative directions, based on the position of ourselves or another object or person, they use cardinal directions—to the North, South, East or West.
 So to an Aboriginal thinking in GY, the church is not in front of the house, but to the South of it; and the snake is never behind you, but to the North, South, East or West of you.

-Now we are able to use and understand this terminology, though apparently many Aboriginals think we can’t, because in general, we don’t, unless we are being very formal or precise.
+We are able to use and understand this terminology, though apparently many First Australians think we can’t, because in general, we don’t, unless we are being very formal or precise.
 The point however is that GY speakers never give relative directions, only absolute, cardinal ones.

 Think about that a moment.
-Aboriginal men learn all the Songlines of their area, which describe in fine detail the land they live in.
+First Australian men learn all the Songlines of their area, which describe in fine detail the land they live in.
 These Songlines are in a language that places everything in terms of absolute position and direction.
 Everything.

 What this means is that every person who has learned them is carrying around a virtual map of the entire territory, with everything accurately located in it, in their heads!
-No wonder they could wander around for weeks and never get lost, which amazed the European colonists, who needed such mundane things as compasses and maps to do what an Aboriginal could do just by singing..
+No wonder they could wander around for weeks and never get lost, which amazed the European colonists, who needed such mundane things as compasses and maps to do what a First Australian could do just by singing.

 Now that is pretty damned impressive.